Jacinta Allan: Premier of Victoria (2023–2026)

 Following the resignation of Daniel Andrews on 26 September 2023, a party caucus was held the following day.
 Allan was elected as Leader of the Labor Party and consequently the 49th Premier of Victoria unopposed after negotiations within party factions.
 She is the second woman, after Joan Kirner, to lead the state.

+Andrews had planned extensively for Allan's succession.
+In the years prior to his resignation, he had grown their shared Left faction to significantly outnumber the Right, ensuring Allan could fend off any leadership challenge.
+Two months before his resignation, he announced the cancellation of the 2026 Commonwealth Games, and a week before departing released a landmark housing statement, giving Allan policy initiatives to promote in her early weeks as premier.

+Despite these preparations, Allan's first week in office was turbulent.
+Before Andrews' resignation had formally taken effect, the Labor Right faction threatened a leadership challenge, forcing Allan to install Ben Carroll as her deputy.
+The episode was interpreted by some commentators as indicating she did not hold the same level of internal authority as her predecessor.
+Allan responded by allowing Carroll to choose his portfolio but excluding him from the powerful expenditure review committee, which remained composed of her allies: Treasurer Tim Pallas, Assistant Treasurer Danny Pearson, and Attorney-General Jaclyn Symes.

 On 8 February 2024, Allan delivered an apology to Victorians who experienced historical abuse and neglect as children in institutional care.

-On 19 May, while attending the Labor State Conference, Allan was impacted by a protest in opposition to Labor policies regarding the ongoing Israel Hamas conflict.
+On 19 May 2024, while attending the Labor State Conference, Allan was impacted by a protest in opposition to Labor policies regarding the ongoing Israel Hamas conflict.
 Security and police found themselves outnumbered by the rally, and Allan and the Australian prime minister were temporarily detained within the venue.
 Allan later spoke against the protesters, accusing them of bringing violence, antisemitism and homophobia to the event, which she said disgusted her.
 A statement from Trade Unionists for Palestine said it had support from numerous unions for the demonstration, as well as other pro-Palestinian groups such as Mums for Palestine.
 "ALP in both state and federal government is aiding and abetting the genocide of Palestinian people and must be called out and condemned at every opportunity," the statement said.

-Allan has been a strong supporter of increasing housing supply.
-In 2024, she announced a proposal to overhaul planning rules to allow taller buildings and increased housing density near train and tram stations in Melbourne.

-Allan proposed legislation following negotiations regarding a treaty with Indigenous peoples which would enshrine the First Nations Assembly of Victoria in law.